TruncatedDinoSour/armour/doc/d/pDB-1.md

 -   Generate a random `authentication_size`-byte label.
 -   Use Optimal Asymmetric Encryption Padding (OAEP) with the MGF1 (Mask Generation Function), both using the SHA512 hashing function.
 -   Pass the chunk to RSA 4096, with the OAEP padding.
--   To the ciphertext append the label, RSA ciphertext length (chunk ciphertext) as 2-byte little-endian `uint16_t`, and the chunk ciphertext.
+-   To the cypher-text append the label, RSA cypher-text length as 2-byte little-endian `uint16_t`, and the chunk cypher-text.
 -   Repeat the process until there's no more chunks left.
--   Using the SHA3-512 hashing algorithm, hash the final ciphertext, and prepend it to the final ciphertext.
+-   Using the SHA3-512 hashing algorithm, hash the final cypher-text, and prepend it to the final cypher-text.

 This implementation will improve the security, authenticity, and integrity of the data.
 It also has multiple advantages to just RSA 4096:

 -   It can encrypt any amount of data, by splitting it into 382-byte blocks. (however, this doesn't make RSA a block cipher)
 -   It generates a random label for every block, adding more entropy and security.
--   It hashes all ciphertext, ensuring there's no tampering going on with it.
+-   It hashes all cypher-text, ensuring there's no tampering going on with it.

 RSA 4096 in our use case is theoretically vulnerable to the following vulnerabilities: